jjvanzon/JJs-Reference-Architecture/patterns/comments.md

 }
 ```

-Now each documentation is just a single unobtrusive line with an inheritdoc tag referenced by name.
+Now each documentation is just a single unobtrusive line with an `inheritdoc` tag referenced by name.

-This way the code doesn't get cluttered with comments, the inheritdoc cref's are simple, it's easier to reuse the same doc comment for efficiency, and still have meaningful helpful pop ups all over the place.
+This way the code doesn't get cluttered with comments, the `inheritdoc` `cref`'s are simple, it's easier to reuse the same doc comment for efficiency, and still have meaningful, helpful pop ups all over the place.
 The docs are now central, which makes documentation reviews, revisions and maintenance a lot easier.

-This is my preferred way of doing it now.
+It's my preferred way of doing it now.

 <img src="image-3.png" width="500" />